7. Multiplicative Functionals#

 or

 where \(\widetilde {\sf m}_{ij} \eqdef {\sf p}_{ij} {\sf m}_{ij}\) and \({\tilde e}_i\) is entry \(i\) of \({\tilde e}\).
-We want the largest eigenvalue and the one associated with a positive eigenvector of (7.9).

 Remark 7.5

-Using the previous example, note that the matrix \(\widetilde {\mathbb M}\) could be inferred from the so-called Arrow prices.
+In the previous example, the matrix \(\widetilde {\mathbb M}\) could be inferred from prices of one-period-ahead Arrow securities.
 Specifically, given prices of all of the state contingent claims for next period, we can infer the column of \(\widetilde {\mathbb M}\) associated with the current state.
 By observing prices for all of the current states, all of the columns of \(\widetilde {\mathbb M}\).
-We only need to know \(\widetilde {\mathbb M}\) to pose and solve the principal eigenvalue problem and hence to construct transition probabilities as given by (7.10), but not the \({\sf p}_{ij}\)’s and the \({\sf s}_{ij}\).
+We only need to know \(\widetilde {\mathbb M}\) to pose and solve the principal eigenvalue problem and hence to construct transition probabilities as given by (7.12), but not the \({\sf p}_{ij}\)’s and the \({\sf s}_{ij}\)’s.
 This gives us a way to. recover a transition probabilities from asset prices in the language of [Ross, 2015].
 Notice, in particular, that the \({\sf p}_{ij}\)’s and \({\sf s}_{ij}\)’s cannot be inferred uniquely from the \({\sf m}_{ij}\)’s.
 In particular, the Arrow prices are insufficient to identify the transition probabilities.
 Ross imposed restrictions on \({\sf s}_{ij}\)’s that implied that the recovered probabilities are actually the \({\sf p}_{ij}\)’s.
 In general, the recovered probabilities will differ from the baseline transition probability matrix.
 We will have more to say about this difference and investigate why the recovered probabilities remain interesting.
 See [Borovička et al., 2016] for an extended discussion of this claim.

 The following log-linear, log-normal specification displays relevant mechanics of the multiplicative factorization with direct connection to the corresponding additive decomposition